Chapter 1, § 110: Defender Services Program

 - General Rules for Civil Forfeiture Proceedings (18 U.S.C. § 983(b))

 (b) Under 18 U.S.C. § 3006A(h), the Judicial Conference of the United States is authorized to issue rules and regulations governing the operation of district plans created to furnish representational services (including counsel and investigative, expert, and other services necessary for adequate representation) to financially eligible persons.
-Volume 7A of the Guide is a compendium of Judicial Conference policy adopted pursuant to that authority.
+Guide, Volume 7A is a compendium of Conference policy adopted under that authority.